What Are Closing Costs in Missouri?

 How Can Buyers and Sellers Negotiate Closing Costs?

-When buying or selling a home, closing costs can really affect your budget.
+When buying or selling a home, closing costs can affect your budget.
 Luckily, these costs can be negotiated.
 This can help both buyers and sellers save money.
 Here are some strategies:

 Tips for Effective Negotiation